Slice the Cake

 Slice the Cake was an international progressive deathcore band.
 Formed in 2009, it consisted of members from England, Sweden, and Australia.
-They broke up in 2016 due to disputes between vocalist Gareth Mason and composer Jack Magero.
+They broke up in 2016 due to disputes between vocalist Gareth Mason and composer Jack "Magero" Richardson.
 The band reformed in 2019, then broke up for a second time in 2022.
 Their last studio album, Odyssey to the West, was critically acclaimed.
+Richardson died from lung cancer on May 26, 2024.